VictorZelenin/IWMY/backend/README.md

 The photo binary data size must be less than 500 kB.

-Produces an array of 1 User object which is stored in the backend database after replacement (if the new user data has `username` and `email` field values not yet used) or an empty array (if such username or email are already taken by other user before).
+Produces an array of 1 User object which is stored in the backend database after replacement (if the new user data has either new `username` and `email` field values not yet used, or the same ones), or an empty array (if such username or email were already taken by other user before).

 The value of the field `password` of the second User object passed to the method must be not empty.